-THE July rising of the Austrian proletariat has been drowned in blood, Selpel's government is celebrating a victory over the proletariat, the jub-flant Austrian fascists are preparing for new venilant Austrian fascists are preparing for new ven-tures, and the working class of Austria has new suffering in store.
-The question is, what are the Austrian social democrats doing amid the stifling atmosphere of the White Terror which has set in after the sup-pression of the July rising?
+THE July rising of the Austrian proletariat has been drowned in blood, Seipel's government is celebrating a victory over the proletariat, the jubilant Austrian fascists are preparing for new ventures, and the working class of Austria has new sufferings in store.

+The question is, what are the Austrian social democrats doing amid the stifling atmosphere of the White Terror which has set in after the suppression of the July rising?
 What new "theories" do they invoke to justify their latest betrayal of the working class?
-Indeed their treacherous role amid the barricade fights of the Austrian prole-tariat was so flagrant that the real nature of social-democracy has been revealed to every worker.
-Neverdemocracy has been revealed to every worker.
-Never-theless the Austrian social-democratic press, unperturbed in the least, does not even attempt to justify the conduct of the social democrats before the international proletariat.
-No, this does not at all enter-into the thoughts of the Austrian social democratic "leaders."
-What is most important to them is to
+Indeed their treacherous role amid the barricade fights of the Austrian proletariat was so flagrant that the real nature of social-democracy has been revealed to every worker.
+Nevertheless the Austrian social-democratic press, unperturbed in the least, does not even attempt to justify the conduct of the social democrats before the international proletariat.
+No, this does not at all enter into the thoughts of the Austrian social democratic "leaders."

-"leaders."
 What is most important to them is to justify their conduct. . . before the bourgeoisie.

+justify their conduct. . .before the bourgeoisie.
 What is wrong? the naive reader might ask.
-Since the Austrian social democrats have so splendidly acquitted themselves of their role as extin-guisher of the flare of revolution, why should they want to apologize before the bourgeoisie?
-The an-swer is plain.
-The Austrian bourgeoisie have wit-nessed in the days of July how the masses, eschew-ing their obedience to the social democratic leaders, began to talk in the language of Bolshevism.
-At first blush the social democrats had manifestly fost their bearings, and they did not put in sufficient energy to save the republic.
+Since the Austrian social democrats have so splendidly acquitted themselves of their role as extinguisher of the flare of revolution, why should they want to apologize before the bourgeoisie?
+The answer is plain.
+The Austrian bourgeoisie have witnessed in the days of July how the masses, eschewing their obedience to the social democratic leaders, began to talk in the language of Bolshevism.
+At first blush the social democrats had manifestly lost their bearings, and they did not put in sufficient energy to save the republic.
 For this reason the victorious bourgeoisie began to accuse the social democrats of weakness and "rashness."
-This, of course, was galling to the "leaders," as if they were going to say: we have tried our hardest, and yet you are abusing us.
+This, of course, was galling to the "leaders," as if they were going to say: we have tried our hardest, and vet you are abusing us.
 This caused Otto Bauer, theorist and leader of the Austrian social democracy, to unburden himself of an "apologetic" speech in parliament.
-In the interests of the entire worlddidly acquitted themselves of their role as extinparliament.
-In the interests of the entire world-wide revolutionary movement this speech ought to be published broadcast in millions of copies in all languages, so that every worker might read it and behold the real face of modern social democracy.
-Owing to the lack of space we must restrict our selves to quoting a few passages from that speech.
-In his opening remarks Otto Bauer observes that the revolutionary demonstration of the Viennese proletariat, in which about 300,000 scople took part, had broken out spontaneously, 20 that the social democrats had been suddenly put in an "awkward' position.
+In the interests of the entire worldwide revolutionary movement this speech ought to be published broadcast in millions of copies in all languages, so that every worker might read it and behold the real face of modern social democracy.
+Owing to the lack of space we must restrict ourselves to quoting a few passages from that speech.

+In his opening remarks Otto Bauer observes that the revolutionary demonstration of the Viennese proletariat, in which about 300.000 people took part, had broken out spontaneously, so that the social democrats had been suddenly put in an "awkward" position.
 Bauer begins to "apologize":

-"Today I frankly admit: it was our mistake. our tragic ignorance of the situation Then he goes on to conjure up post-dated prospects:
+"Today I frankly admit: it was our mistake, our tragic ignorance of the situation. . ."

+Then he goes on to conjure up post-dated prospects:

-"Had we carried this out in time (the mobilization of the Schutzbund, that is of the social democratic police.-G. B.) the Schutzbund might have easily disposed (!) of the handful (!) of several thousand people which obstructed the firemen who came to put out the flames in the court building. ..." court building. .
+"Had we carried this out in time (the mobilization of the Schutzbund, that is of the social democratic police.-G. B.) the Schutzbund might have easily disposed (!) of the handful (!) of several thousand people which obstructed the firemen who came to put out the flames in the court building. . ."

-The word "disposed" (glatt fertiggeworden) coming from the lips of Baner, a well-known opponent of "force," has rather a queer sound.
+The word "disposed" (glatt fertiggeworden) coming from the lips of Bauer, a well-known opponent of "force," has rather a queer sound.

-of "force," has rather a queer sound.
-Otto Bauer goes on to teach the Austrian bour-geoisie that for the suppression of the revolutionary movement there are two ways: firearms and "moral force."
+Otto Bauer goes on to teach the Austrian bourgeoisie that for the suppression of the revolutionary movement there are two ways: firearms and "moral force."
 He reminds the Austrian speculators and landowners that in 1918-1919 his party had coped with an even greater upheaval of the masses by means of "moral force."